x42005e1f/aiologic/README.rst

   and `gevent <https://www.gevent.org/>`_ (greenlet-based)

-All synchronization primitives are implemented entirely on effectively atomic operations, which gives incredible speedup on PyPy compared to alternatives from the threading module.
-All this works thanks to GIL, but per-object locks also ensure that `the same operations are still atomic
+All synchronization primitives are implemented entirely on effectively atomic operations, which gives an incredible speedup on PyPy compared to alternatives from the threading module.
+All this works because of GIL, but per-object locks also ensure that `the same operations are still atomic
 <https://peps.python.org/pep-0703/#container-thread-safety>`_, so aiologic also
 works when running in a `free-threaded mode